Newmanda/rhythm-trainer/README.md

 Written in javascript and html5, both to be supremely portable and to work on whatever devices students may own. (especially phones.)

 I used Bootstrap for basic CSS and surikov's webaudiofont to handle audio.
-All other js and CSS is currently in the HTML file, but there is already an effort to separate it out.

 I have been learning javascript as I go with this, and have recently gotten some great help cleaning it up, and learning more in the process.
 But there are a few more pieces of code to revise to modern standards, and incorporating more flexibility.